 Low-impact

-• Working group on sustainable development financing to participate in developing sustainable taxonomies (formal commitment)
+• Working group on sustainable development financing to participate in the development of sustainable taxonomies.

 Central Bank/Supervisor